NoOPeEKS/DataNvim/.github/README.md

 # DataVim
 DataVim is a Neovim setup prepared for Data Science and to easily run code and interact with Jupyter Notebooks without ever leaving your terminal.
 It also provides a well structured config that makes it an easy starting point to extend it as you want.

+Here will go a demo video of when it's fully completed.
 ## Requirements
 - Kitty 0.28+
 - Neovim 0.9.4+
 - Python 3.10+
+- Ripgrep 11.0+
 - Required python packages:
     - [`pynvim`](https://github.com/neovim/pynvim)
     - [`jupyter_client`](https://github.com/jupyter/jupyter_client)